Mikaela/mikaela.github.io/pages/about.markdown

 to choose what they do with their body (abortion, gender transition etc.) freely without complicated researchs and other people or society judging them.

+*This is basicaly everything, but shouldn't I also say something more?*

 ## Linux user